 Planning your customer experience is an innovative design process.

-There are C-Suite conversations and key executive alignment that must occur for any company attempting a customer experience focused transformation, and an emphasises on accountability to the customer by everyone in the company is a must if you want to see growth and conversions.
+There are C-Suite conversations and key executive alignments that must occur for any company attempting a customer experience focused transformation.
+An emphasis on accountability to the customer by everyone in the company is a must if you want to see growth and conversions.

-It doesn’t matter what you do for a living or whether you work with internal or external customers, what does matter is that you to think through your customer’s current experience and discover ways to improve that process.
+It doesn’t matter what you do for a living or whether you work with internal or external customers and stakeholder.
+What does matter is that you to think through your customer’s current experience and discover ways to improve that process.

-It’s much more effective to keep a customer happy than it is to get a new customer.
+It’s more effective to keep a customer happy than it is to get a new customer.

 Articles and blog posts are the most effective content types for moving prospects through the funnel, with whitepapers, video and research reports next on the list.